gtarsia/jaxify/README.md

                       If unspecified, use 'jaxi.js'

      --webserver, -w  Use the specified webserver.
-                      Options are 'express' or 'hapi'.
+                      Options are 'express'.
-                      If unspecified, 'express' is used.

           --ajax, -a  Use the specified client side ajax library.
-                      Options are 'jquery', 'superagent'.
+                      Options are 'jquery'.
-                      If unspecified, 'jquery' is used.

           --help, -h  Show this message
 ```